ko9x/fiveThreeOne/src/README.md

 #Done
+* Finish figuring out how to display the TM test data in the home page
 * after each cycle I want the user to have a deload and TM test option
 * figure out how to dispaly the locally stored One Rep Max values
     * I made an array of objects with the properties I needed nested inside the objects